| |

 IT Operations and Service Management Made Simple

 When IT operations and service management operate in silos, the consequences surface quickly.
 A critical application fails.
-The IT helpdesk floods with tickets.
+The help desk floods with tickets.
 Service managers have no clear picture of the impact scope.
 Meanwhile, the operations team, working from separate data sources, struggles to identify the root cause before users escalate further.

 What are IT operations and service management?

-IT operations and service management are two interdependent IT disciplines.
+IT operations and service management are two interdependent disciplines.
 IT operations management (ITOM) governs the day-to-day management and maintenance of IT infrastructure, covering servers, networks, databases, and applications.
-ITOM teams ensure the availability, performance, and security of these components and handle tasks including capacity planning, incident response, and change implementation.
+ITOM teams ensure availability, performance, and security of these components and handle tasks such as capacity planning, incident response, and change implementation.

 IT service management (ITSM) centers on delivering high-quality IT services to end users.
-ITSM manages service requests, incidents, problems, and changes from a user-centric perspective, with a focus on service level agreements (SLAs) and ensuring IT services meet defined business needs.
+ITSM manages service requests, incidents, problems, and changes from a user-focused perspective, with attention to service level agreements (SLAs) and ensuring IT services meet defined business needs.
+To understand IT service management tools and how they fit within the broader landscape, it helps to start with how ITOM and ITSM divide responsibilities.

 IT operations management (ITOM) and IT service management (ITSM) differ in scope but depend on each other.
 ITOM governs the infrastructure layer: servers, networks, and applications.
 ITSM governs service delivery to end users: tickets, SLAs, and change workflows.
 When both functions share the same configuration data, incidents resolve faster and changes carry measurably less risk.